MaibornWolff/Carbon-Measuring-Guide/mw_carbon_measurement_guide.md

 | GSF                   | [Green Software Foundation](https://greensoftware.foundation/manifesto)                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                            |
 | GHG protocol          | [Greenhouse Gas protocol](https://ghgprotocol.org/) - the most commonly-used method for organizations to measure their total carbon emissions                                                                                                                                                                                                                                                                                                                                                                                                                                                                      |
 | RAPL                  | Running Average Power Limit is a power estimation feature in modern x86 CPUs from Intel and AMD. n the green software community it is extensively used in order to get accurate energy measurements for the CPU and DRAM components.                                                                                                                                                                                                                                                                                                                                                                               |

-### What to measure

-As discussed in the "[what can be measured and what should we measure](../analysis/overview_guide_measurement_practices.md#what-can-be-measured-and-what-should-we-measure)" section of our [overview guide for measurement practices](/deeper_foundations/overview_guide_measurement_practices.md) our first priority should be to measure electricity usage.
-It alone does not enable us to calculate all the carbon we create, but it is the most important building block in doing so.

-Hardware usage is the second very important thing we can measure with relative ease.
-Even if we do not know the exact amount of embodied carbon in each piece of equipment or its expected lifespan, maximising usage and minimising idle time caused by us is always the correct direction to take, even if in some cases we might not be able to calculate how much carbon we save.

-In cases where we relay solely on the SCI, we will just measure the electricity usage and hardware utilisation of our pods running in our k8s cluster.
-In cases where we also need our total GHG score - [see here for when that is](#why-we-mostly-use-sci-and-when-to-use-ghg) - we will need to also measure several other components, including during our development process.

 ### MW SCI Definition